flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.

+---
-Before deploying the Lambda function, make sure to replace the following variables:
+**Note:** Before deploying the Lambda function, make sure to replace the following variables:
 - `"<clickhouse-host>"`: The ClickHouse host.
 - `"<clickhouse-user>"`: The ClickHouse username.
 - `"<clickhouse-password>"`: The ClickHouse password.
 - `"<bedrock-endpoint-arn>"`: The Bedrock endpoint ARN.
+---

 **`app.py`**

 ```python
 import json
 import boto3